• Skip to primary navigation

 The rigorous program produces well-trained doctors who are dedicated, disciplined, and committed to being the best physicians by the books and by the bedside.

-The West Virginia School of Osteopathic Medicine (WVSOM) is fully accredited by the Commission on Osteopathic College Accreditation (COCA) of the American Osteopathic Association (AOA).
+The Commission fully accredits the West Virginia School of Osteopathic Medicine (WVSOM) on Osteopathic College Accreditation (COCA) of the American Osteopathic Association (AOA).

 Admission requirements